letaoZ/shua/01_serial_problems/sum/README.md

 *1. Two Sum (Special case of 494)

 **974. Subarray Sums Divisible by K**

-NOTE: when it is about "min/max" length, we use two pointer
+NOTE: when it is about "min/max" length, we need "two pointer" structure in the code

 *560. Subarray Sum Equals K (special case of 974)